By Deborah Jeanne Sergeant

 Sometimes, Hietanen said he has a new patient as old as 14 who then learns teeth are missing.

 Proper oral hygiene can help children keep their baby teeth for as long as they’re needed, according to this content in detail.
 Leaving it up to the children is likely not the best strategy.
 New encourages parents to monitor brushing with fluoride toothpaste—at least twice daily—for two minutes each session.
 Daily flossing is also important, as it removes plaque before it has the chance to harden onto the teeth.
-The child’s dentist can provide help in teaching proper technique.
+Your family dentist can provide help in teaching proper technique.

 As recommended, a fluoride dental rinse can help improve oral health, especially for children who live in cities that don’t add fluoride to the drinking water.